ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 #endif
 ~~~

+This is similar to the keyword-like macro used by the Linux kernel version 6.4 and later[^Howlett23].

 [^Polacek17]: Polacek, Marek, ["-Wimplicit-fallthrough in GCC 7"](https://developers.redhat.com/blog/2017/03/10/wimplicit-fallthrough-in-gcc-7), Red Hat Developer, 2017-03-10

 [^Corbet19]: Corbet, Jonathan.  ["An end to implicit fall-throughs in the kernel"](https://lwn.net/Articles/794944/), LWN, 2019-08-01.